OctopusDeploy/blog/blog/2021-10/importing-deploying-your-first-octopus-project/index.md

 If you haven't set up an Octopus Deploy instance, you need to do that now by selecting one of the following options:

 - [Octopus Cloud](https://octopus.com/start/cloud): we host the Octopus Deploy instance for you, it connects to your servers.
-- [Self-hosted on a Windows Server](https://octopus.com/start/server): you host it on your infrastructure by [downloading our MSI](https://octopus.com/download) and installing it on Windows Server with a SQL Server backend.
+- [Self-hosted on a Windows Server](https://octopus.com/start/server): you host it on your infrastructure by [downloading our MSI](https://octopus.com/download) and installing it on Windows Server with a SQL Server back-end.
 Learn more about [our installation requirements](https://octopus.com/docs/installation/requirements).
 - [Self-hosted as a Docker container](https://octopus.com/blog/introducing-linux-docker-image): you run Octopus in a docker container (currently an early access preview).
 You still need a [free license](https://octopus.com/start/server).

 After your Octopus instance is ready, the first step is importing an existing project.